Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Astrophysical Properties of Accreting Double White Dwarfs

 From the above expression, it is evident that dynamical stability is dependent on the value of the mass-loss fraction $F$, which is determined by whether the accreted material can be burned stably.
 We take the criterion for stable hydrogen burning from~\cite{Kaplan:2012hu} and adopt

 where the critical mass loss rate is given by~\cite{Kaplan:2012hu},

 which takes into account the reduced metallicity of the accreting WD.

 As mentioned previously, for the results shown in Sec.~\ref{param estimation}, the orbit was always wide enough for an accretion disk to form.
-We could then exclude the accretion torque term ($-r_{\rm h}^{1/2}(1+q)^{1/2}$) in Eq.~\eqref{criterion}, leading to greater dynamical stability (i.e., more regions in which the left-hand side is positive).
-As mentioned in~\cite{Kaplan:2012hu}, the hydrogen rich nature of the donor, implying a larger positive $\eta_{\rm d}$, also leads to more dynamical stability.
+As a result, the accretion torque term ($-r_{\rm h}^{1/2}(1+q)^{1/2}$) in Eq.~\eqref{criterion} was always 0 for the calculations shown here, leading to greater dynamical stability (i.e., more regions in which the left-hand side is positive).
+This is a direct consequence of the hydrogen-rich nature of the donor WD; for a degenerate donor of the same mass, we often find $r_{\rm a}>r_{\rm{min}}$, in which case the accretion torque term would be nonzero.
+In this case, this extra torque gives a larger $|\dot f|$ and might reduce the range of $q$ for stable mass transfer \citep{10.1111/j.1365-2966.2004.07564.x}.

+As mentioned in~\cite{Kaplan:2012hu}, the hydrogen-rich nature of a low-mass donor also enhances the likelihood of dynamical stability directly, since such a WD has a larger positive $\eta_{\rm d}$, which leads to a more positive left-hand side of Eq.~\eqref{criterion}.

 Lastly, we note that~\cite{Kaplan:2012hu} additionally account for the possibility of unstable helium burning at higher mass transfer rates, in which case we could again have $F>0$.
 It would be interesting to implement a more careful analysis of the different scenarios in which the binaries discussed here might undergo nonconservative mass transfer.